Escheat: Registration of Crown land

 One consequence of the Land Registration Act 1925 was that only estates in land (freehold or leasehold) could be registered.
-Land held directly by the Crown, known as property in the "royal demesne", is not held under any vestigial feudal tenure (the crown has no historical overlord other than, for brief periods, the papacy) and there is therefore no estate to register.
+Crown land, i.e., land held directly by the Crown – also known as property in the royal demesne – is not held under any residual feudal tenure (the Crown has no historical overlord other than, for brief periods, the papacy), and there is therefore no estate to register.
 This had the consequence that freeholds which escheated to the Crown ceased to be registrable.
 This created a slow drain of property out of registration, amounting to some hundreds of freehold titles in each year.

 The problem was noted by the Law Commission in their report "Land Registration for the Twenty-First Century".
 The Land Registration Act 2002 was passed in response to that report.
 It provides that land held in demesne by the Crown may be registered.

 United States

 Transfer agents and escheatment

-Escheatment is the process of returning lost or unclaimed property to the government of a State, for safekeeping until the owner(s) is identified.
-Geographic jurisdiction of the State is determined by the last known address of the original owner.
-Each of the United States has laws regulating escheatment, with holding periods typically ranging around five years.
+Escheatment is the process of returning lost or unclaimed property to the government of a state, for safekeeping until the owner is identified.
+Geographic jurisdiction of the state is determined by the last known address of the original owner.
+Each state has laws regulating escheatment, with holding periods typically ranging around five years.
 The legal principle behind escheatment is that all property has a legally recognized owner.
 Therefore, if the original owner cannot be found within a specified time, the government is presumed to be the owner.

 Escheats are performed on a revocable basis.
-Thus, if property has escheated to a State but the original owner subsequently is found, escheatment is revoked and ownership of the property reverts to that original owner.
+Thus, if property has escheated to a state but the original owner subsequently is found, escheatment is revoked and ownership of the property reverts to that original owner.

 Lost shareholders

-According to SEC Rule 17 CFR 240.17f-1: Transfer Agents are obligated by the SEC to report to Commission (specifically to its designee; the SEC's Securities Information System) anytime a certificate is known to be lost or missing for at least 2 days.
+According to SEC Rule 17 CFR 240.17f-1: Transfer agents are obligated by the SEC to report to the commission (specifically to its designee; the SEC's Securities Information System) anytime a certificate is known to be lost or missing for at least two days.
 Transfer Agents must search for the holder's SSN or EIN utilizing an information database system, or if not available, exercise their best effort to match the holder's name and address through these systems.
-All Transfer Agents must report all lost or missing certificates/shareholders on their own annual filings.
+All transfer agents must report all lost or missing certificates/shareholders on their own annual filings.